IndustryInsights

 IP paging system architecture connecting control room, SIP server, paging speakers, horn speakers, emergency phones, CCTV, and alarm systems

-Fig.1 - A modern paging system can connect voice announcements, emergency phones, SIP endpoints, CCTV, alarms, and control room workflows into one coordinated communication architecture.
+Fig.1 - A modern paging system can connect announcements, SIP endpoints, emergency phones, CCTV, alarms, and control room workflows into one coordinated communication architecture.

 What Is a Paging System?